-The groundwater replenishment assessment and the replenishment assessment rate for 2014/2015 are based on the following:
+The groundwater replenishment assessment and the replenishment assessment rate for 2015/2016 are based on the following:

 - 1. All groundwater production within DWA, with certain exceptions, is metered.
-All groundwater production by MSWD is metered.
+All groundwater production by MSWD and private pumpers, with certain exceptions, is metered.
 There is no surface water diversion within the Mission Creek watershed within DWA. - 2.
-The State Water Project Delta Water Charge (Delta Water Charge), the Variable Component of the State Water Project Transportation Charge (Variable Transportation Charge), and the Off-Aqueduct Power Component of the State Water Project Transportation Charge (Off-Aqueduct Power Charge), as set forth in Appendix B of CDWR Bulletin 132 and hereafter referred to as Applicable State Water Project Charges. - 3.
+The Delta Water Charge, Variable Transportation Charge, and the Off-Aqueduct Power Charge, as set forth in Appendix B of CDWR Bulletin 132 and hereafter referred to as Applicable State Water Project Charges. - 3.
 The proportionate share of the Applicable State Water Project Charges allocable to CVWD and DWA in accordance with the Water Management Agreement (executed April 8, 2003) between CVWD and DWA, hereafter referred to as Allocated State Water Project Charges.
-The applicable charges are essentially apportioned between CVWD and DWA in accordance with relative water production within those portions of each entity lying within the Water Management Area. - 4.
+Applicable Charges are essentially apportioned between CVWD and DWA in accordance with relative water production within those portions of each entity lying within the Water Management Area. - 4.
 Certain charges or costs other than those derived pursuant to items 1, 2, and 3 above.
 Beginning in 2004/2005, DWA began to levy a separate charge within the Mission Creek Area of Benefit to recover DWA's share of the cost of construction of the Mission Creek Recharge Basins.
 Said rate component was suspended in 2007/2008 due to Proposition 218 concerns.
 Such additional charges may be offset from time to time by discretionary reductions.

-The replenishment assessment rate comprises two components: (1) the Allocated State Water Project charges attributable to the estimated annual Table A allocation, and (2) certain other charges or costs related to groundwater recharge, such as reimbursement for past surplus water charges for which assessments had not been levied, or for construction and operation of facilities necessary for groundwater recharge.
+The replenishment assessment rate comprises two components: (1) the Allocated State Water Project Charges attributable to the estimated annual Table A allocation, and (2) certain other charges or costs related to groundwater recharge, such as reimbursement for past surplus water charges for which assessments had not been levied, or for construction and operation of facilities necessary for groundwater recharge.

-The replenishment assessment rate, when applied to estimated assessable production (all production, excluding that which is exempt, within the Area of Benefit), results in a replenishment assessment which must not exceed the maximum permitted by Desert Water Agency Law (the Applicable State Water Project Charges).
-Due to the interdependent nature of the imported water supply for the Whitewater River and Mission Creek Subbasins, the Allocated State Water Project charges component of the replenishment assessment rate is uniform throughout the Whitewater River and Mission Creek Areas of Benefit; however, due to the independent and separate nature of various other aspects of the groundwater replenishment program within the Whitewater River and Mission Creek Subbasins, the Other Charges and Costs component need not be uniform; it is specific to each subbasin.
+The replenishment assessment rate, when applied to estimated assessable production (all production, excluding that which is exempt, within the Area of Benefit), results in a replenishment assessment which must not exceed the maximum permitted by Desert Water Agency Law (the Applicable State Water

+Project Charges).
+Due to the interdependent nature of the imported water supply for the Whitewater River and Mission Creek Subbasins, the Allocated State Water Project Charges component of the replenishment assessment rate is uniform throughout the Whitewater River and Mission Creek Areas of Benefit; however, due to the independent and separate nature of various other aspects of the groundwater replenishment program within the Whitewater River and Mission Creek Subbasins, the Other Charges and Costs component need not be uniform; it is specific to each subbasin.

-A. ESTIMATED ASSESSABLE WATER PRODUCTION
+Α. ESTIMATED ASSESSABLE WATER PRODUCTION

 Estimated assessable groundwater production within DWA's Mission Creek Subbasin Area of Benefit consists of groundwater extractions from the Mission Creek Subbasin, and is based on the prior calendar year's water production.
 MSWD production is metered and recorded by MSWD staff.
-During the last half of 2003, meters were installed at the production facilities of three major resorts in the Area of Benefit; DWA staff read and record metered water production quantities registered by these meters.
+During the last half of 2003, meters were installed at the production facilities of three major producers in the Area of Benefit; DWA staff read and record metered water production quantities registered by these meters.
 Estimated assessable water production is set forth in Table 6.

-In 2013, production within DWA's Area of Benefit within the Mission Creek Subbasin was about 2.3 times that within CVWD's Area of Benefit, 10,080 AF versus 4,415 AF, whereas production within CVWD's Area of Benefit within the Whitewater River Subbasin is about 3.7 times that within DWA's Area of Benefit, 143,108 AF versus 38,900 AF.
-Of the total production within the Whitewater River and Mission Creek Subbasins, 197,135 AF, 25.0% has occurred within DWA.
+In 2014, production within DWA's Area of Benefit within the Mission Creek Subbasin was about 2.3 times that within CVWD's Area of Benefit, 9,680 AF versus 4,154 AF, whereas production within CVWD's Areas of Benefit within the Whitewater River and Garnet Hill Subbasins is about 3.6 times that within DWA's Area of Benefit, 136,027 AF versus 37,510 AF.
+Of the total production within the Whitewater River and Mission Creek Subbasins, 188,261 AF, 25.5% has occurred within DWA.